singularity0614/jerryjin.dev/posts/tech.md

 That being said, the amount of screen real estate is especially useful where I have work on one monitor and email, messages, calendar and todos on the other.

 Mouse: I use the <CustomLink href="https://amzn.to/3XlVLzI" type="amazon">Logitech MX Master 3S</CustomLink> as my mouse on my desk.
-It is the perfect productivity mouse, with many reprogrammable buttons and a super fast scroll wheel.
+It is the perfect productivity mouse, with many reprogrammable buttons and a super-fast scroll wheel.
 I have its 3 connections paired to my Mac, iPad and laptop.

 Keyboard: I use a <CustomLink href="https://amzn.to/3CLDrZj" type="amazon">Keychron K1</CustomLink> as the keyboard for my setup.
 It has a low-profile, but the sound the keys and stabilisers make are not the best, so I have been thinking of upgrading.